maxx1128/Webdev-Study-Notes/notes/programming/Creational.md

 * Each step is another function that creates part of the object
 * You don't need to use all the functions to make the class at once - you could stop and continue later based on other conditions

-#### Specifics

-* **Builder**: A class abstract to build the object
-* **Product**: The final object that's built

-#### Uses

-* Great for complex object construction, since breaking it down to separate function steps makes it easier to manage and control.
-* Separates the object's logic and the creation logic
-* Can create different, specific object instances as needed

 ## Factory Method

 A class that creates different instances of a specific class or object.

-#### Uses

-* If you have one class, but need to create different instances of it after runtime.
-  * Can produce different versions of it based on input arguments
+Useful if you have one class, but need to create different instances of it after runtime.
+You can make different versions of a class object based on the parameters you choose.
+This structure helps separate the class/object's own logic, and the needed steps/parameters needed to make the right instances of it.

-  * Can predetermine the arguments used with the different versions in advance
+#### Metaphor

 ## Prototype